tinnedtea/rehype-slug/readme.md

 ## About

-This [`rehype`](https://github.com/rehypejs/rehype)-plugin enables you to add ids (also known as slugs) to nodes.
+This [`rehype`](https://github.com/rehypejs/rehype)-plugin enables you to add ids (also known as slugs) to your nodes.
-There is no default slugging-algorithm, you have to provide your own.
+No slugging-algorithm is shipped with this package, so you have to use your own.
 By default only headings without an id recieve a slug, but this behaviour can be configured.

-This plugin also fixes a logical error present in [`rehype-slug`](https://github.com/rehypejs/rehype-slug), namely that it does not take in account ids already living in the document.
-My fork appends `-${ number }` by default to prevent this.
+A logical error present in [`rehype-slug`](https://github.com/rehypejs/rehype-slug) is also fixed here, namely that it does not take in account ids already living in the document.
+My fork appends `-${ number }` (again, configurable) to prevent duplicates.

 ## Usage

-Install the plugin using your favorite package manager...
+Install the plugin using npm...

 ```sh
 npm install @tinnedtea/rehype-slug